hellofromtonya/hello-child-theme/README.md

 # Hello Child Theme

-This theme is a custom-built [Genesis](http://my.studiopress.com/themes/genesis/) and [Fulcrum](https://github.com/hellofromtonya/Fulcrum) powered child theme for [Hello Life blog](http://hellofromtonya.com/blog).
+This theme is a custom-built [Genesis](http://my.studiopress.com/themes/genesis/) and [Fulcrum](https://github.com/hellofromtonya/Fulcrum) powered child theme for my personal blogs including [Hello WordPress blog](https://hellofromtonya.com/blog), [Level Up blog](https://hellofromtonya.com/level-up), and [Hello Life blog](https://hellofromtonya.com/hello-life).
 It's built in a DRY, modular, clean, purposeful fashion.
 Check it out.
 Use it in your own projects.

+Psst....it is also the starting point for any of my projects.

 ## A word about theme vs. plugin from Tonya

-Remember that a child theme's intents are (1) to customize the [Genesis](http://my.studiopress.com/themes/genesis/) framework, as it does the heavy lifting for you, and (2) provide the styling and personality for your website.
+Remember that a child theme's intents are

+- to customize the [Genesis](http://my.studiopress.com/themes/genesis/) framework, as it does the heavy lifting for you, and
+- provide the styling and personality for your website.

 I want you to resist the temptation of putting everything into the theme.
 Don't do it.
 Features like custom post types, taxonomies, shortcodes, widgets, etc. do not belong in a theme.
 Nope, put those into a plugin.

 ## Cool Features: